Candlesticks, Oil Lamps and Footed Salvers

-As ever, we whole-heartedly espouse the use of vintage glassware for practical purposes rather than wrapping collectibles in cotton wool or hermetically sealing them in a display case; glass tazzas are a case in point; you will be fortunate indeed to come across a complete matched set – they were often made in suites of three or four of varying sizes, and were intended to be stacked one upon the other to make a grand table centrepiece, perhaps laden with jelly and custard glasses – but even single examples will serve perfectly well as elegant cake stands or serving dishes to complement modern table settings.
+As ever, we whole-heartedly espouse the use of vintage glassware for practical purposes rather than wrapping collectibles in cotton wool or hermetically sealing them in a display case for drinking glasses; glass tazzas are a case in point; you will be fortunate indeed to come across a complete matched set – they were often made in suites of three or four of varying sizes, and were intended to be stacked one upon the other to make a grand table centrepiece, perhaps laden with jelly and custard glasses – but even single examples will serve perfectly well as elegant cake stands or serving dishes to complement modern table settings.
 Even pineapple stands, whilst unlikely to make quite such an impression as would originally have been the case, complete with a then very much sought-after fruit, can be repurposed to good effect – though we’re not too sure about the somewhat apocryphal misappropriation which has supposedly seen them used, upside down, for serving trifle.